 There are a multitude of studies showing certain traits and behaviors that correlate with resilience.
 While there are some common abilities and skills that generally determine resilience, it is also dependent on both the person and the situation.
 Resilience toward illness will require some different cognitive and behavioral strategies than will resilience during an unwanted divorce or during a terrorist attack.
 Dr. Seligman suggests a PERMA model—Positive Emotions, Relationships, Meaning, and Accomplishments.
 The American Psychological Association has suggested “10 Ways to Build Resilience” including maintaining hope, developing self-confidence, and taking decisive actions.
 Still others have offered that resilience lies in being aware of a situation, recognizing that setbacks are part of life, identifying as a survivor rather than a victim, embracing change, nurturing yourself, taking time to problem solve, and working on your personal skills.

-Based on extensive readings of the resilience literature and my own personal research, I have developed a list—Farber’s Fifteen Steps to Resilience: Teflon Training 101.
-Tune in next article for the list.
+Based on extensive readings of the resilience literature and my own personal research, I have developed a list of the top 15 techniques to foster resilience.
+Please contact me on NeilFarber.com for some resilience coaching.